craig-br/instruqt-tracks/instruqt-tracks/getting-started-edge-lab/04-config-firewall/assignment.md

   <img alt="Monitoring dashboards KPIs" src="../assets/img/mondash-traffic.png" />
 </a>

-✅ Check the challenge
+✅ Go to the next challenge
 ===
-Press the `Check` button below to go to the next challenge once you’ve completed the tasks.
+Press the `Next` button below to go to the next challenge once you’ve completed the tasks.

 🐛 Encountered an issue?
 ====